iamtrep/hubitat-dandanache/watchtower-app/README.md

 From the settings screen, you can configure how long the collected metrics are stored for each time resolution.

-**Warning**: Changing the "max record" settings will directly impact the CSV files size for every configured device.
+**Caution**: Changing the "max record" settings will directly impact the CSV files size for every configured device.
 Loading of dashboard tiles will also be slower if you increase the default values since more data needs to be downloaded from the hub.

 ![Settings screen](img/settings.png)